code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/nominate.md

   }
 </style>

-# Nominate a Teacher for a Computer Science Scholarship
+# Give the Gift of Education: Nominate a Teacher for a Computer Science Scholarship

 <img src="/images/teacherandstudents.jpg" class="responsive" width="100%">